The Bankrate promise

 What does it mean to refinance a business loan?

-The U.S. Small Business Administration reports that over 33 million small businesses exist throughout the country.
-According to the U.S. Census Bureau, 16.5 percent of these businesses borrowed money to cover expenses, invest, and improve cash flow.
+The U.S. Small Business Administration reports that over 33 million small businesses exist nationwide.
+According to the 2022 Small Business Credit Survey, 72 percent of employer firms held outstanding debt to cover expenses like the rising cost of goods and improve cash flow.

-A lower interest rate can help you save money, but if you extend your repayment period without lowering your interest, you may end up paying more over time.
+A lower interest rate can help you save money, but if you extend your repayment period without lowering your interest, you may pay more over time.
+Balancing these two can be difficult, so research to determine if refinancing is right for your business.

 Refinancing vs. debt consolidation